2024 Argentina vs Australia

 Having breathed new life into the match, Argentina still had some work to do as they were down 20-17 at the intermission and were tasked with the challenge of keeping the momentum that it established late in the first half.
 It undoubtedly kept the good vibes going — and then some.

-Argentina scored four tries in the final 10 minutes as it put on a extraordinary last act against the former world champions as Juan Cruz Mallia scored twice, Oviedo got his brace and the outstanding Lucio Cinti put the exclamation point on it all to make a special day in Argentine rugby — and an embarrassing one for Australian rugby.
+Argentina scored four tries in the final 10 minutes, putting on a extraordinary last act against the former world champions, as Juan Cruz Mallia scored twice, Oviedo got his brace and the outstanding Lucio Cinti put the exclamation point on it all to make a special day in Argentine rugby — and an embarrassing one for Australian rugby.

 Round 5 Rugby Championship fixtures will see the Wallabies attempt to recover against the All Blacks in Sydney, while the pumped-up Pumas will welcome South Africa in Santiago del Estero.
 Both matches are scheduled for Sept.
 21.